Victim of the New Disease

-Victim of the New Disease is the ninth studio album by American metalcore band All That Remains.
+Victim of the New Disease is the ninth studio album by the American heavy metal band All That Remains.
 It was released on November 9, 2018 on Razor & Tie Records.
-It is the final album to feature founding guitarist Oli Herbert, who died on October 17, 2018, less than a month prior to the album's release and the last album with bassist Aaron Patrick before his departure in 2021.
+It is the final album to feature founding guitarist Oli Herbert, who died on October 17, 2018, less than a month prior to the album's release, and the band's final album with bassist Aaron Patrick and longtime drummer Jason Costa before their departures in 2021 and 2023, respectively.
 The album marks a return to the band's heavier metalcore roots.
 Victim of the New Disease sold over 5,300 copies in the United States in its first week of release to land at position No. 154 on Billboard 200 chart.